|

 496. imbalance

-a lack of balance or state of disequilibrium
+a lack of stability, evenness, or equilibrium

 497. immediately